 In another article, we have discussed the Bipolar Junction Transistor and the differences between NPN and PNP transistors.
 Transistor characteristic curve is a very much useful parameter to understand the basic principle and operation of a Transistor.
-Therefore, in this article, we are going to discuss the Input and Output Characteristics of a Transistor.
+Therefore, in this article, we are going to discuss the input and output characteristics of a Transistor.
 The main discussion is on the transistor characteristic curves of BJT.
 There are three possible configurations of a transistor.
 These are common emitter (CE), common base (CB) and common collector (CC).
 In this article, we will use CE configuration of transistor.

 Contents in this article:

 - Circuit diagram to draw Input and output characteristics of Transistor

 - Output Characteristics of Transistor

 - Saturation Region

 Characteristics curves are graphical plots indicating the variation of current with applied voltage.
 This is true for any electric and electronic circuit.
 Using these characteristics curves one can determine the operation of that circuit.
 In this article, we are going to discuss the input and output characteristics curves of a Bipolar Junction Transistor.